yimuchen/SiPMCalib/SiPMCalc/README.md

 ---

-## SiPM_FitLbox
+## SiPM_FitLowLight

-Given the waveform file of a SiPM readout that is trigger via a pulsed light-source, compute all of the operation parameters characterizing a SiPM low light response.
-The results will be listed as a table in the screen output.
+Given either a waveform file or a the standard data file using the lowlightcollect command of a SiPM readout collected by the gantry system, compute all operation parameters characterizing a SiPM low light response.
+The user will be reponsible for ensuring that the save files is provided.

-In the program, one can specify where the integration window should start and end, the binning scheme of data to be used, and the parameter "epislon" that is used to characterize the dark current contributions (since this is the parameter most expensive to fit).
+In the program, one can specify where the integration window should start and end, the binning scheme of data to be used.
+All parameters of the PDF functions can be fixed or given a custom range.
+Estimations for the pedestal, gain, Gaussian noise and number of photon will be estimated using a peak finding algorithm is an estimation was not given.

+---

+## SiPM_DisplayWaveform

+Given a waveform file of a SiPM readout, display the waveform traces as a heat map.